 Q: How long is the hiring process?

-A: The hiring process can seem lengthy, but we want to ensure that those who receive job offers are well-qualified to become Firefighters.
+A: The hiring process can seem lengthy, but we want to ensure that those who receive job offers are well-qualified to become firefighters.
 So, the multi-tiered process usually lasts 8 - 10 months.
-For example, if you take the written exam in February, the final steps of the hiring process would be completed in late fall.
+For example, if you take the written exam in March, the final steps of the hiring process would be completed in early winter.

 Here is a brief breakdown: